whoatemycookie/gene-expression-qtl/_episodes/04-review-mapping-steps.md

 Before we begin to run QTL mapping on gene expression data to find eQTLs, let's review the main QTL mapping steps that we learnt in the [QTL mapping course](https://smcclatchy.github.io/mapping/).
 As a reminder, we are using data from the Keller et al. [paper](https://academic.oup.com/genetics/article/209/1/335/5931013?login=false) that are freely available to [download](doi:10.5061/dryad.pj105).

 Make sure that you are in your main directory.
 If you’re not sure where you are working right now, you can check your working directory with `getwd()`.
-If you are not in your main directory, run `setwd("????")` in the Console or Session -> Set Working Directory -> Choose Directory in the RStudio menu to set your working directory to the main directory.
+If you are not in your main directory, run `setwd("code")` in the Console or Session -> Set Working Directory -> Choose Directory in the RStudio menu to set your working directory to the code directory.

-Once you are in your main directory, create a new R script with File -> New File -> R script, or use the +document icon at upper left.

-In case you need a little help with some of these steps, a link is provided with links back to the original lesson, if available.

 ### Load Libraries